najlaeLemrabet/PneumoniaDetection/README.md

 The dataset from kaggle contained 3 directories : train, test and validation I merged the 3 of them and resplit the data into train and test data as you can find in the notebook.

-below is an example of chest x-ray diagnosed with pneumonia and one diagnosed as normal:
+Below is an example of chest x-ray diagnosed with pneumonia and one diagnosed as normal:

 <p float="left">
   <img src="/dataset/NORMAL/IM-0001-0001.jpeg" width="200"  height="200" title="NORMAL" />